corpdesk/ansible-testbed/vrrp/README.md

     echo -e "-- -------- --"

 Instal and configure haproxy and keepalived (load balancer) in lb-01 and lb-02 lxd instances
+WARNING: make sure you have the right setting for nic (eg eth1) and replace the {$PRIORITY} appropriately

     $ lxc file push webserver.sh web-01/tmp/
     $ lxc file push lb.sh lb-01/tmp/